thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"sec":"Unit Testing for Validation"}

-In this section I illustrate the `unit tests` that I constructed for this experiment.
+In this section I present the `unit tests` that I constructed for this experiment.
 Each test consists of a JSON data structure and a corresponding error message based on the TXON syntax.
 As such when I describe a `unit` in this experiment, I am referring to a sample data structure that either does not meet the minimum requirements to be validated with `txon.js` or validation was attempted but a nonconformance case was encountered.

 <br>